claraswan/backend-functionality/README.md

-# oh-aufgaben
+# backend functionality
 Basic backend functionality for a website with a simple frontend written in procedural PHP.
+OOP refactor to come...

 To create this project, I used the XAMPP Apache distribution: https://www.apachefriends.org/download.html